zeravenyoej/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is meaningful HTML markup.
+It is possible to markup HTML using any sort of language, but in order to ensure readability across users, a standardized version of HTML was created called semantic HTML.
+Now, with Semantic HTML, everyone is working with the same terminology.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+"Display: block" triggers a new line, whereas "display: inline" will not.
+Also, "display: block" will take up as much width as it's parent allows, whereas "display: inline" will take up as much space as its content.

 3. What are the 4 areas of the box model?

+Margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+It works on the x-axis, aka the vertical plane.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it allows them to work on a project without stepping on each others' toes, so to speak.
+They can create their own branches, and eventually merge them together.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [x] Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [x] Your project manager will count the project as complete by merging the branch back into master.